Jake McCullough

-Richard Charles "Jake" McCullough (born July 23, 1965) is a former American football defensive end who played with the Denver Broncos of the NFL and the London Monarchs of the WLAF.
-He played college football at Clemson.
+Richard Charles "Jake" McCullough (born July 22, 1965) is an American former professional football player who was a defensive end for the Denver Broncos of the National Football League (NFL) and the London Monarchs of the WLAF.
+He played college football for the Clemson Tigers.

 College football career

 McCullough played football for the Clemson Tigers from 1985 to 1988.
 With the Tigers, he played in the 1986 Gator Bowl and the 1988 and 1989 Citrus Bowl.
 He made second-team All-Atlantic Coast and honorable mention All-America by the Associated Press.